-5.6.10 Telecommunications
+5.6.13 Telecommunications

-The Stage 1 development would include the provision of communications facilities within the airport site and necessary connections with off-site communications infrastructure.
+Stage 1 would include the provision of communications facilities within the airport site and necessary connections with off-site communications infrastructure.
 To ensure continuity of communications, two separate fibre optic cable connection points would be required to the airport site.
 These would be determined in consultation with the telecommunications providers but are expected to connect from Elizabeth Drive, with the second connection point likely to be in the realigned route of The Northern Road.